jkenton/drkenton/_posts/2020-07-07-learning-about-remote.md

 OK, I painted a picture.
 Now what can we DO to change anything?
 Here are some thoughts:

 <ul>
 <li>Start a routine that involves "activating" some of the transition from "Home" to "School" Maybe a theme a day.
 Like orange socks day, or blue shirt day, or funny hat day, or whatever.
-Something that would draw a learner into changing their thoughts from Home toward School.
+Something that would draw a learner into changing their thoughts from Home toward School.</li>

 <li>Post questions in advance that have a correct answer.
-Student needs to answer the question correctly before joining the video conference.
+Student needs to answer the question correctly before joining the video conference.</li>

 <li> Get them up and moving.
 Start a lesson with an ad hoc "show and tell".
-Each person needs to find something round (or green or cubic or whatever), and needs to describe it in one sentence to start the conference.
+Each person needs to find something round (or green or cubic or whatever), and needs to describe it in one sentence to start the conference.</li>

 <li> Ask everyone (one at a time) to say their names, and tell one idea about the assignment that was confusing (or especially awesome).
-Allow some time for conversation.
+Allow some time for conversation.</li>
 </ul>

 Comments?
 Hit me at <a href="mailto:jkenton@towson.edu">jkenton@towson.edu</a>